 - In 2003, the so-called "Berlin Plus" arrangements set the basis for the Alliance to support EU-led operations in which NATO as a whole is not engaged.

-- At the 2010 Lisbon Summit, the Allies underlined their determination to improve the NATO-EU strategic partnership.
-The 2010 Strategic Concept committed the Alliance to working more closely with other international organisations to prevent crises, manage conflicts and stabilise post-conflict situations.
+- At the 2010 Lisbon Summit, the Allies underlined their determination to improve the NATO-EU strategic partnership, as reflected also in the 2010 Strategic Concept.

 - In Warsaw in July 2016, the two organisations outlined areas for strengthened cooperation in light of common challenges to the east and south.
 As a follow-up, in December 2016, NATO foreign ministers endorsed a statement to which were annexed 42 common measures to advance NATO-EU cooperation.
 A further 32 measures were agreed in December 2017.